Oscar-Winning Actress Olympia Dukakis Dies At Age 89

 — George Takei (@GeorgeTakei) May 1, 2021

+The owners of John’s Grill in Midtown told CBS2 she was a close friend of the Konstin family and a regular at the restaurant.

 The cause of her death has not yet been released.
-Dukakis was 89 years old.MORE NEWS: NYPD: Jordan Burnette Arrested In Connection To Rash Of Hate Crimes In The Bronx
+Dukakis was 89 years old.MORE NEWS: New York Weather: CBS2’s 5/2 Sunday Morning Forecast

 (© Copyright 2021 CBS Broadcasting Inc. All Rights Reserved.
 The Associated Press contributed to this report.)